trishume/sympy-wiki-with-svn/GSoC-2011-Application-Vladimir-Lagunov:-Expression-simplification.md

 Probably when i'll start improving simplification, i'll need to work around rewriting.
 For example, now sympy throws attribute error when you try `sinh(x).rewrite(sinh, exp)` (but these transformation exists \(sinh(x) = \frac 1 2 \left( e^x + e^{-x} \right) \))

-And of course i think that expression simplification doesn't needs big math knowledges like ODE, but much more interesting than porting to python3, so i can cope this problem.
+And of course i think that expression simplification doesn't need big math knowledges like ODE, but much more interesting than porting to python3, so i can cope this problem.

 ## Shedule